jolicode/JoliTypo/README.md

 - Hyphenator using https://packagist.org/packages/org_heigl/hyphenator
 - Should we run the fixes on `title` attributes and image `alt`?
 - Add a HTML entities to UTF-8 converter?
+- Improve the way locale / rules and handled and configured

 fr-FR
 -----